 In accordance with SRA requirements on pricing transparency, we set out below our approach to fees for bringing and defending claims for unfair or wrongful dismissal in the UK.
 The figures below are indicative only and we will provide a bespoke fee estimate (which could be less or more depending on our level of involvement/the client objectives) for any specific matter upon which we are instructed.
-We are open to discussing a range of different charging models with clients and our approach is to provide value and create efficiencies within the client’s legal/HR team whichever fee model we agree upon.
-As a broad guide, our fees (i.e. excluding Counsel’s fees and other disbursements) will depending on the complexity of the issues involved and will typically fall within the following bands:
+We are open to discussing a range of different charging models with clients and our approach is to provide value and create efficiencies whichever fee model we agree upon.
+As a broad guide, our fees (i.e. excluding Counsel’s fees and other disbursements) will depend on the complexity of the issues involved and will typically fall within the following bands:

 |Simple case||Medium complexity case||High complexity case|

 |£20,000 - £25,000||£25,000 - £40,000||£40,000 - £50,000|

 |Total||£26,400 - £36,000||£34,800 - £60,000||£55,200 - £75,000|

 As Counsel are independent of our business please note that these estimates are experience-based and will not, for example, account for any amendments to their rates – over which we have no influence.